Jason Hicks

 I built this practice on a premise that most firms avoid: every case should be prepared as if it will go to trial.
 Not because trial is the goal — in most cases, it is not — but because the quality of the preparation determines the quality of the outcome.
 Insurance companies can tell when a firm is bluffing.
 They settle for full value when the expert reports are commissioned, the depositions are scheduled, and the trial date is on the calendar.

 The cases I take are the cases most firms turn away.
 Section 1983 jail-death litigation is expensive, slow, and politically difficult.
 Bad-faith coverage disputes against carriers require resources that solo practitioners cannot front.
-Trucking evidence disappears within 72 hours if no one moves fast enough to preserve it.
+Trucking evidence can change quickly if no one moves to preserve it.
 These cases are hard.
 I take them because they matter, and because the families who need representation in these matters deserve someone who is not afraid to fight.

 Why Jason Hicks For Your Case